 If our goal was to compile a list of known Coronado Expedition personnel, all we would have to do is refer to Appendix 3 of the Documents of the Coronado Expedition, 1539-1542.
 Our interest in identifying the members of the expedition who visited Texas introduces a new variable, however.
 There were three companies or parties of the expedition who did not go to Texas: a naval party, led by Captain Hernando de Alarcón, that sailed up the Gulf of California and the mouth of the Colorado River; a company that was posted at "Hearts" (Corazones), led by Melchior Díaz and Diego de Alcaraz; and a company led by Captain Don Pedro de Tovar that did not join the main army until after it had already concluded the part of the expedition that visited Texas.
 In addition, there were individuals who were sent back to New Galicia or New Spain because of injuries, to deliver messages, or for other reasons.
 And, of course, there are those who died before the expedition reached Texas, either from conflicts with natives, accidents, or natural causes.
 Castañeda and the other authors tell us about a few of these changes in personnel, but we have to assume there were many more additions and subtractions - mostly subtractions - from Coronado's force in the 1500 miles and 15 months between Compostela and the New Mexico-Texas state line.

-Another difference between our list and the Flints' is that we are also interested in people who were natives of and/or already living in the Tierra Nueva, or new land, when Coronado when his expedition came through and joined the expedition at that time.
+Another difference between our list and the Flints' is that we are also interested in people who were natives of and/or already living in the Tierra Nueva, or new land, and joined Coronado's expedition when it came through.
 This includes the guides, Turk and Ysopete, among others.

 The following subsections list the known personnel of the Coronado Expedition, grouped according to the likelihood that they visited Texas.
 Many of the names are spelled differently in the various expedition documents, so some alternate spellings are given in parentheses.